What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 They pay.
 The most common outcome.
 Most people who owe money aren't criminals.
 They're just avoiding an uncomfortable situation.
 A formal letter with a deadline forces them to deal with it.
 You get your money.
 Done.

 They want to negotiate.
 They might offer a payment plan or a partial settlement.
 This is still a win.
-If the offer is fair, consider taking it.
+If the offer is fair, take it.
 Getting paid now beats going to court for months.

 How Much Does It Cost to Send One?